 The secure CJSM email is:

-Soraya is a diligent and personable barrister, combining a busy criminal practice prosecuting and defending in the Crown Court with an established international human rights and criminal law practice.
-Soraya is regularly praised for her methodical approach and robust advocacy.
+Soraya is a charismatic, diligent and personable barrister, combining a busy Crown Court practice with an established career in international human rights.
+Soraya is known for her robust advocacy, methodical analysis, and exceptional client care.

 Soraya joined 1MCB Chambers as a tenant in November 2020 after a third six, following completion of pupillage with the Crown Prosecution Service (CPS).
 There, she prosecuted a range of offences exclusively in the Crown Court.
-During her time at the CPS, Soraya assisted in a number of complex prosecutions involving trafficking for sexual exploitation, historic child cruelty and sexual assault, drugs trafficking and serious violence offences.
+During her time at the CPS, Soraya was involved in a number of complex prosecutions for trafficking for sexual exploitation, historic child cruelty and sexual assault, drugs trafficking and serious violence offences.

-Soraya is committed to enhancing access to domestic and international mechanisms for victims seeking to hold governments to account for human rights abuses and frequently works pro bono alongside NGOs, human rights defenders, victims and survivors.
+Soraya is committed to enhancing access to domestic and international mechanisms for victims seeking to hold governments to account for human rights abuses and frequently works pro bono alongside NGOs, human rights defenders, victims and survivor.
+She frequently advises on sanctions regimes, particularly under the Global Human Rights Sanction Regulations 2020 and so called Magnitsky laws.

 Metropolitan Police v AV (2020, Willesden Magistrates Court): successfully opposing a police closure order for a venue in West London by challenging police evidence relating to the use of the Gang Matrix.